- My Facebook Site – follow me!

 Copyright and Public Domain

 (Please note: I’m not an attorney and cannot give legal advice.
 I’ve found these sites helpful in educating myself about copyright matters.
 Consult an attorney if you have questions about a specific copyright issue.
-Users from outside the US should consult copyright resources in their home country.)
+These sites are US-specific; users from outside the US should consult copyright resources in their home country.)

 - Cornell University, Copyright Information Center – see especially their chart, Copyright Term and Public Domain in the United States